-Instagram has become a hugely popular social media site where people share photos and videos from their lives, used by celebrities and everyday people alike.
-The Instagram Stories feature, where users can produce a slide show of images and share it with friends before the story disappears after 24 hours, has become a huge hit.
-More than 400 million people use Stories each day as of June 2018.
-Clearly, Instagram Stories has acquired its fair share of fans.
+Instagram has become a hugely popular social media site where millions of people share photos and videos from their lives.
+Instagram is popular with celebrities, brands, influencers, and regular folks from down the street alike.
+Since the rollout of Instagram Stories in 2016, this feature (which lets users produce a slide show of images and share it with friends before the story disappears after 24 hours) has become a huge hit.
+More than 500 million people use Stories each day as of January 2019.

-Despite the popularity of Instagram Stories, however, a lot of people still have questions about the way the interface works.
+Although Stories has become hugely popular, many people still have questions about the interface.
+Instagram is not always the most intuitive app in the world to figure out how to use, particularly when new features roll out like Stories. way the interface works.
 It’s not always the clearest or most intuitive app to use, especially when one aspect of it might not behave in the same way as a previous aspect.
-That’s why we’ve created a series of tips and tricks articles, presenting our helpful step-by-step guides to help you fully enjoy using Instagram Stories.
+In this article, I will show you how you can interact with an Instagram Story.

-To get the short answer out of the way right out of the gate, you can’t “like” an Instagram story.
+Let’s get the bad news out of the way first: you can’t “like” an Instagram story.

-Instagram Stories is a bit of an odd duck when it comes to “likes”.
-Normal Instagram is very much like Facebook – you can like a post or picture just by tapping the proper icon, whether that’s the thumbs-up in Facebook or the heart symbol in Instagram.
+Normal Instagram posts work very much like Facebook posts (no surprise, in that the same company owns and develops both).
+You can like a post or a picture just by tapping the right icon, whether that’s the thumbs-up in Facebook or the heart symbol in Instagram.
 However, Instagram Stories works a bit differently.
-Instagram Stories are supposed to foster a sense of community amongst the site’s user-base.
-So in this case, the equivalent of a “like” is to send the story’s creator a personal message.
+For whatever reason, Instagram doesn’t want people to be able to “like” stories – probably because the story is going to disappear anyway, along with its likes.
+Instead, if you want to positively (or negatively) engage with the creator of a Story, Instagram wants you to send the story’s creator a personal message.

-Instagram seems to feel that sending a message requires more effort and involvement and so is more meaningful, particularly since the Story would disappear after a day and take its “likes” with it, whereas a message will be read (presumably) and remembered.
-(That said, messages sent to an Instagram Story poster will also disappear once a day has passed.)
-While this may seem to be a bit of a burden and a hassle, it really is consistent with the message of the Instagram Stories feature.
+While this may seem to be a bit of a burden and a hassle (and it is), it really is consistent with the message of the Instagram Stories feature.
 Rather than a single snap, the Stories feature offers users a much more intimate look into other peoples’ lives.
 Forcing one user to message another in order to express an opinion on a Story is Instagram’s way of encouraging more connection between users.